At Ellwood Thompson’s, we know we’re not in this alone.

 Hoskins Creek Table Company

 Hoskins Creek Table Company is owned and operated by father and son team John B. Vaughan III and John B. Vaughan IV.
 We’re grateful for the amazing work they did constructing our Community Gathering Tables using wood reclaimed from old Richmond warehouses and an 1800’s home in Port Royal, Virginia.

 E.T.
 Moore Lumber is responsible for supplying the wood used in our booth table tops and the adjacent half wall.
 They’re the largest supplier of antique and reclaimed vintage heart pine in the country, and they’ve been a local, family-owned and operated company since 1969.
 They source their heart pine from old mills and factories and are the United States’ only “Heart Pine Specialists”.

 Acorn Sign Graphics

-Our outside patio table tops were crafted locally by Acorn Sign Graphics from reclaimed highway signs that were obtained from a local traffic sign supplier.
-They are here to provide you with premium quality signage and are known for their award-winning design, eco-friendly sign manufacturing, custom fabrication and long-lasting installations.
-In fact, many of the signs they used for our table tops would have ended up in the landfill.
+Our outdoor patio table tops were locally crafted by Acorn Sign Graphics from reclaimed highway signs.
+They offer top quality signage and are known for their award-winning design, eco-friendly manufacturing, custom fabrication, and long-lasting installations.

 St. Stephen's Episcopal Church

-St. Stephen's Episcopal Church serves locally as a kind of modern village green for many in Richmond.
-From daily worship to a Saturday farmers market, weekly small groups to world-class guest speakers, providing fellowship and nurture to people at every stage of life, we provide a gathering place where people come to love and be loved, to grow in faith and spirit, and to explore what matters most in life.
-This embracing community is open to all (not just 'members'), and is constantly evolving and growing.
+St. Stephen's Episcopal Church serves as a kind of local modern village green for many Richmonders.
+Their mission is to provide a gathering place where people at every stage of life can come to be loved, grow in faith and spirit, and explore what matters most in life.
+St. Stephen’s is open to everyone (not just “members”) and is constantly growing and evolving alongside its community.